BigDataWUR/AgML-CY-Bench/data_preparation/CONTRIBUTING.md

 3. Create a data card (`README.md`) following [the template](DATA-CARD-TEMPLATE.md) in the new directory.
 4. As much as possible, look for ways to automatically export and prepare the dataset.
 This way the steps can be followed by other community members to prepare the data.
 Use existing APIs if available.
 If not, document the steps required to export the data.
 Add a notebook or script to document the steps to download data, to explore the data and to prepare it in [the expected format](DATA-FORMAT.md).
 Add the notebook or script in the new directory.
 5. Define the administrative region identifier as follows:
-* Use existing ids if available and contain 2 letter country codes plus admin level codes (e.g. NUTS_ID in Europe).
+* Use existing ids if they are available and they contain 2 letter country codes plus admin level codes (e.g. NUTS_ID in Europe).
 * Construct one with 2 letter country code and admin level codes.
-If more than one admin level is involved separate the country code and ids for different levels with a hyphen.
+If more than one admin level is involved, separate the country code and ids for different levels with a hyphen.
 6. Follow the [contributing guidelines](../README.md) to get your changes reviewed and merge when approved.

 ## Contributing predictor data, crop masks and crop calendars